Nepal-College-of-Information-Technology/presentation-janak/README.md

   \[
   w_{ij} = \sum_{p=1}^{P} s_i(p) s_j(p) \quad \text{(where \( w_{ii} = 0 \) for all \( i = j \))}
   \]

+  where:
+    p represents the index of the training patterns.
+    P is the total number of training patterns.

+    si​(p) is the state (either 0 or 1) of the ii-th neuron in the pp-th training pattern.

 ### Steps in Training a Hopfield Network